mlapaglia/Borgitory/README.md

 **PyPI Installation Requirements:**

-- Python 3.11 or higher
+- Python 3.13 or higher
 - BorgBackup installed and available in PATH
 - Rclone (optional, for cloud sync features)
 - FUSE (optional, for browsing archives)

-- Functionality on Windows is currently limited
+**Windows Requirements:**

+- WSL2 (Windows Subsystem for Linux) must be installed and configured
+- Inside WSL2, you need:
+  - BorgBackup installed (`sudo apt install borgbackup` or similar)
+  - Python 3.13+ installed
+  - Rclone installed (optional, for cloud sync features)
+- BorgBackup does not have a native Windows executable, so WSL2 is required for all backup operations